 See What Else DoNotPay Can Do for You!

 As a gamer, you might be interested in how to get a refund from PlayStation Store or a refund on your Xbox.
 A good idea is also to familiarize yourself with refund policies if you play Blizzard’s World of Warcraft or League of Legends, but dealing with almost impossible refunds is not the only specialty of DoNotPay.

 Did you know that you don’t have to worry about unwanted charges for subscriptions after your trial period ends anymore?
 That’s right!
 DoNotPay can help with this issue by giving you a no-charge virtual credit card!
 Our AI legal assistant is there for you if you want to cancel an existing WoW subscription or an Xbox Live subscription, but that’s not all.

-Create your profile on DoNotPay’s website in your web browser or by downloading our iOS app to your smart device.
+Create your profile on DoNotPay’s website in your web browser.
 Explore DoNotPay’s impressive portfolio of efficient solutions to legal and bureaucratic problems you encounter almost every day: